anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     an existing certificate to protect CSRs based on SCEP Secure Message Objects using CMS wrapping ({{RFC5652}}).
 Note that the wrapping using
-    an existing IDevID in SCEP is referred to as _renewal_.
+    an existing IDevID in SCEP is referred to as 'renewal'.
     This way
     SCEP does not rely on the security of the underlying message transfer.